deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "So what happens next?" she asked.

 "Head for civilization, I guess."
-Allison replied, hauling herself up onto one elbow with a pained groan. "*God*.
+Allison replied, hauling herself up onto one elbow with a pained groan. *"God*.
 I feel awful."

 "Yeah, well, we got fucking lucky."
-Julian said. "*One* second longer, none of us would have made it."
+Julian said. *"One* second longer, none of us would have made it."

 "Jesus."
 Allison rasped.
 She coughed, and frowned at the red spatter on her palm.
 "We'd better get our asses somewhere with a hospital, huh?" she croaked.